-Energy companies, utilities, industrial companies and commodity producers account for a significant share of greenhouse gas emissions - due to the production of fossil fuels, emission-intensive industrial processes, or the manufacture of products associated with fossil fuel consumption.
-As investors, we expect these companies to develop emission targets in line with scientific knowledge that are compatible with 1,5°C. In the best case, the entire production chain is included (i.e. Scope 1-3) and a verifiable strategy ("transition plan") is developed.
-In the minimum case, the emissions intensity from own production (Scope 1-2) should not exceed the median of companies companies.
+Energy, utilities and industrial companies as well as commodity producers account for a significant share of greenhouse gas emissions - due to the production of fossil fuels, emission-intensive industrial processes, or the manufacture of products associated with fossil fuel consumption.
+As investors, we expect these companies to develop emission targets in line with scientific knowledge that are compatible with 1,5°C. In the best case, the entire production chain is included (i.e., Scope 1-3) and a verifiable strategy ("transition plan") is developed.
+In the minimum case, the emissions intensity from own production (Scope 1-2) should not exceed the median of comparable companies.
 This filter serves as additional protection for assets against rising risk premiums for companies that make a significant contribution to global warming.